 Windows Authentication via SSO (using the Windows-authenticated user) or form-based authentication.
 Note that you cannot have multiple "Windows Authentication - SSO" identity providers.

 The built-in Internal Identity Provider (Internal IDP) stores users and roles in the Semarchy repository.
 This identity provider is configured by default.
 It is commodity to user users and roles defined locally in Semarchy xDM, where there is no enteprise identity provider in place.

-When using a third-party identity provider, users, their role assignments, as well as their profile information, are managed in the identity provider interface.
+When using a third-party identity provider, the users, their role assignments, as well as their profile information, are managed in the identity provider interface.

 This interface may also be used to assign additional roles to users accessing the platform from a third-party identity provider or to allow these users to connect using the internal IDP.

 Roles are declared in Semarchy xDM and may be granted privileges such as:

 Platform-level privileges, such as access to the application builder or dashboard builder.